Watson-Personal-Assistant/developer/_content/knowledge/create-condition-function.md

       ```
     In this function, which is given a specific door ID, the function traverses the `has-as-part` relationship to the house object.
 The function traverses the `ownership` relationships to the owner.
 The function returns the person, the house and the front door.
-3. Create a NodeJS function to check that the update event referred to a door.
-The agent is not interested in updates to houses or owners
+3. Create a function to check that the update event referred to a door.
+The agent is not interested in updates to houses or owners.
       ```javascript
       // Check that the update event is on a door. function checkType(event, type) {